Canadian-Sheep-Federation/CSFIntershipAssessment/README.md

-That being said, the biggest issue with using Authorization headers is that if the connection isn't being made over HTTPS, then confidential information is being traded in plaintext.
+That being said, the biggest issue with using Authorization headers is that if the connection isn't being made over HTTPS, then confidential information is being traded in plain-text.
 Either additional steps would have to be taken to prevent snooping or an alternative, more rigorous method of user-management would have to be put into effect to ensure the security of everyone's cat bookmarks.